Ferndale Police Department

 In Whatcom County, any time you need a police officer, for any reason, dial 911.
 Tell the call receiver immediately if it is a non-emergency or emergency call.
 If you are outside Whatcom County, dial 1-360-676-6911 to reach Police Dispatch.

 To reach office and administrative staff, dial 360-384-3390 x 0.
 The phone is manned during regular office hours of Monday through Friday, 8 AM to 5 PM, so please do not leave a message after hours expecting an immediate response.
-If you need an officer, dial 911.
+We do not take police reports in the office, nor do we take official reports by email.
+If you need to make a police report, dial 911.

 Our general email address is firstname.lastname@example.org.
 As with the phones, this is not manned 24 hours and will only be responded to during regular business hours.